 - Eat More Calories Than You Burn: A surplus of 300-500 calories per day is ideal.

-- Focus on Nutrient Density: Avoid junk—opt for desi superfoods like ghee, makhan, eggs, meat, etc.
+- Focus on Nutrient Density: Avoid junk and opt for desi superfoods like ghee, makhan, eggs, and meat.

-- Prioritize Protein & Strength Training: Gaining lean mass (not fat) requires both.
+- Prioritize Protein and Strength Training: Gaining lean mass rather than fat requires both.

 7-Day Desi Diet Plan for Weight Gain (Pakistan Style)